We explain how and why we use personal data to carry out our supervision functions.

 When this personal data is transferred outside the UK and the EU

-Given the international nature of our supervision work, where necessary and appropriate we share personal data with third parties, most commonly regulators and law enforcement agencies, outside the EU.
-We will only transfer personal data outside the EU if permitted by the UK GDPR or DPA 2018.
-We have robust processes to ensure that appropriate safeguards are in place to protect any personal data included in such transfers.
-The FCA is a signatory to several administrative arrangements for the transfer of personal data from the FCA to non-EEA regulators.
+Given the international nature of our supervision work, where necessary and appropriate we share personal data with third parties, most commonly regulators and law enforcement agencies.
+We will only transfer personal data outside the UK if permitted by the UK GDPR and DPA 2018.
+We have robust processes to ensure that the requirements of the UK GDPR and DPA 2018 for international transfers are in place to protect any personal data included in such transfers.
+For example, transfer may be to an authority in the EEA and other countries specified under the UK adequacy regulations.
+The FCA is a signatory to several administrative arrangements for the transfer of personal data from the FCA to overseas regulators.
 These arrangements act as an appropriate safeguard when the FCA shares personal data with non-EEA regulators that have signed these arrangements.
-View the full text of these administrative arrangements
+View the full text of these administrative arrangements.

 Learn about your rights